foundriesio/docs/source/getting-started/signup/index.rst

 Choose a hardware platform from the dropdown menu in the  **Create New Factory** wizard and continue.

 The :ref:`ref-linux` supports a wide range of platforms out of the box.
-We even provide QEMU_ images for ARM_ and RISC-V_ architectures.
+This includes QEMU_ images for ARM_ and RISC-V_ architectures.

 .. figure:: /_static/signup/create.png
    :width: 400